 Permissions for Azure Key Vault Access Policies

-For Azure VMs that are encrypted with Key Vault, instead of using a custom role that you assign to your Azure Key Vault application, you can assign an access policy to the Azure VM or the Azure Key Vault application that functions as your service principal.
+For Azure VMs that are encrypted with Key Vault, instead of using a custom role that you assign to your Azure Key Vault application, you can create an access policy and assign it to the Azure VM or the Azure Key Vault application that functions as your service principal.

-For instructions to assign an access policy, see Assign a Key Vault access policy (legacy).
+For instructions to create an access policy in the Azure portal, see Assign a Key Vault access policy (legacy).

 Note